oracle/cloudtestdrive/AppDev/cloud-native/livelabs/individual/kubernetes/kubernetes-core/kubernetes-core.md

 These labs can be run in many different ways, but in all cases you will need access to a Oracle Cloud Tenancy and be signed in to it.

-Please look at the instructions in the Prerequisites section for details of how to sign up for a free trial tenancy and how to log into it.
+Please look at the instructions in the **Oracle Cloud Free Tier** section for details of how to sign up for a free trial tenancy and how to log into it.
 If you already have access to a tenancy (you may be in an instructor led lab, or have a pre-existing tenancy) then go direct to Prerequisites Step 2 which covers how to login to the tenancy.

 ## Getting Help